PGY1 Pharmacy Residency

 Deanna.Fliehman@stelizabeth.com

 Since St. Elizabeth Healthcare’s hospitals operate in two states, our program offers two unique match numbers.
 The first match number is assigned to the six Kentucky-based (EDG, FLO, FTT) residency positions; the second match number is assigned to the single Indiana-based (DBN) position.
 Kentucky-based residents must be licensed pharmacists in the State of Kentucky.
 The Indiana-based resident must be licensed pharmacists in the State of Indiana and Kentucky.
-Candidates are encouraged to apply to both match numbers and then rank (or not rank) them according to their own personal preference of St. Elizabeth home-base.
+Interested candidates should apply to only the Kentucky Match Number (to avoid extra fees).
+Only one interview will be conducted for the entire program.
+Candidates can then rank (or not rank) both the Kentucky and Indiana match numbers according to their own personal preference of St. Elizabeth Healthcare staffing home-base site.

 Precepting Philosophy